Coat of arms of Portugal: Design

-Present and past elements of the arms of Portugal
+Charges

 Quinas

-Quina (plural quinas) is the Portuguese word for quincunx.
+Quina (plural quinas) is the Portuguese word for quincunx, meaning either five-twelfths or, more usually, a pattern of five parts.

-After the official recognition of the Kingdom of Portugal as a kingdom in 1143 (it had been self declared as so in 1139), silver bezants were added to the blue cross of the shield, symbolising coins and the right of the monarch to issue currency, as leader of a sovereign state.
+After the official recognition of the Kingdom of Portugal as a kingdom in 1143 (it had been self-declared as so in 1139), silver bezants were added to the blue cross of the shield, symbolising coins and the right of the monarch to issue currency, as leader of a sovereign state.
 Eventually, and given the enormous dynamism of medieval heraldry, it is believed that the shield degraded and lost some elements in battle, eventually losing the cross format.
 This is how King Sancho I inherited the shield from his father, Afonso Henriques, with the cross replaced by escutcheons with the silver bezants.
-A traditional legend explains that these escutcheons represent the five moor kings defeated by King Afonso I of Portugal in the battle of Ourique.
+A traditional legend explains that these escutcheons represent the five moor kings defeated by King Afonso I of Portugal in the Battle of Ourique.

-The number of silver bezants in each escutcheon varied extensively, with versions having represented from four up to eleven.
-In the late 14th century however, the number of bezants was fixed in five.
+The number of silver bezants in each escutcheon varied extensively, with versions representing four up to eleven.
+In the late 14th century, however, the number of bezants was fixed in five.
 Late explanations interpret them as the five wounds of Jesus Christ and/or the thirty pieces of silver (with the five bezants in the middle escutcheon counted twice).

 From the fixation of the number of bezants in five, the groups of the five escutcheons, each with five bezants of the Portuguese shield became popularly referred as quinas.
-By synecdoche, the term "Quinas" came to be used as an alternative designation of the coat of arms of Portugal and came even be used as a reference to anything that represents Portugal (e.g. the Flag of Portugal being often referred as the "Flag of the Quinas").
+By synecdoche, the term "Quinas" came to be used as an alternative designation of the coat of arms of Portugal and came even be used as a reference to anything that represents Portugal (e.g. the Flag of Portugal often referred as the "Flag of the Quinas").

 Castles

 The red bordure featuring golden castles (not towers, as some sources state) was added during the reign of Afonso III.
 Although the number of castles could vary between eight and fourteen, Sebastian I fixed them at seven definitively.
 They supposedly represent the Moorish castles conquered by Portugal during the Reconquista.
-Their origin is probably Castilian, as a matter of fact, Afonso III was the second son of King Afonso II of Portugal and thus was not expected to inherit the throne, which first went to his elder brother King Sancho II of Portugal.
+Their origin is probably Castilian Afonso III was the second son of King Afonso II of Portugal and thus was not expected to inherit the throne, which first went to his elder brother King Sancho II of Portugal.
 Afonso III combined both the arms of his father and the arms of his mother Urraca of Castile, thus the Castillan red border with golden castles, around the Portuguese arms inherited from his father.